memckenna/Pind/README.md

    psycopg2-binary MUST remain a dev dependency because you can't install it on apline-linux.
    There is a layer in the Dockerfile that will install psycopg2 (not binary) for us.
 ***

+# Key Functionalities

+## Pins, Boards, and Save Pins to Boards

+Pind allows users to curate personal boards and populate them with pins that interest them and correspond with the boards theme.
+Users can also create new pins that will include the image that inspired the pin, a title to label the image, an optional description to give more insight on the pin, and an optional source link of where the image was originated.

+# Features Highlight

+# Conclusion and Next Steps

 ## Deploy to Heroku